StartBootstrap/startbootstrap-agency/README.md

 Marketing website for Luke Acland, a Nelson based Barrister.

-This website is based on a fork of Iron Summit Media's [Agency](http://startbootstrap.com/template-overviews/agency/) which is uilt using the [Bootstrap](http://getbootstrap.com/) framework.
+This website is based on a fork of Iron Summit Media's [Agency](http://startbootstrap.com/template-overviews/agency/) which uses the [Bootstrap](http://getbootstrap.com/) framework.